 You can preview each View associated to your Dynamic Content blocks, ensuring you know exactly how your message looks for each dynamic audience.
 There are two ways to preview your content:

-The easiest and fastest way to preview your content is directly from the Email Designer.
+The easiest and fastest way to preview your content is directly in the Message Editor.

 To do so:

 - In the resulting preview window, use the menu at the top-left to select a View, and then click Submit.
 The message preview below will update your Dynamic Content blocks accordingly, showing content for the chosen View.

 In cases where you want to ensure content displays properly in one or more email clients, you can also generate a test email to one or more email addresses (this can be any of your addresses or those of a peer).

 NOTE: When using this method, make sure that either your email address or corresponding targeting parameter (field, group, tag) are part of the dynamic targeting.